sgarbarino/mechanistic-profiles/README.md

 -------

 ## Older version (Matlab)
 The previous version of the code, running on Matlab, can be still found in the "matlab" branch.
 Please note that it will run smoothly on *dummy data*, but IT WILL NOT EASILY RUN if you have data obtained with the released version GPPM: https://gitlab.inria.fr/epione/GP_progression_model_V2.
 Main.m launches the code on dummy ADNI data.

-It required:
+It requires:
 * "Brain Connectivity Toolbox" (https://sites.google.com/site/bctnet/);
 * "npy-matlab" (https://github.com/kwikteam/npy-matlab)